 Yes, there is but in certain countries and there is also age limit for its use.

 Let us look at in detail below.

-Currently there is a vaccine for dengue which is licensed by Dengvaxia and it is available in few countries.
+Currently, there is a vaccine for dengue that is licensed by Dengvaxia and it is available in few countries.

-However, it can be given only to people with age ranging between 9-45 years.
+However, it can be given only to people with ages ranging between 9-45 years.